 Fox’s announced an exclusive relationship with Fred Leighton.
 A new advertising campaign and e-commerce website were launched to better serve friends of Fox’s, both near and far.

-Fox’s Seattle moves to The Fairmont Olympic Hotel at 4th & University.
+Fox’s Seattle now resides at The Fairmont Olympic Hotel at 4th & University.
 The new boutique space was designed by renowned architects, George Suyama and Jay Deguchi of Suyama, Peterson & Deguchi.
 The space celebrates the beauty of the northwest and showcases stunning designer jewelry and Swiss and German watches.
 Be sure to visit the new home of Fox’s Seattle where you’ll find exquisite vintage pieces from Fred Leighton, the latest collection from your favorite designers, and special pieces from talented newcomers.